 Council on Undergraduate Research

-The Social Sciences Division of the Council on Undergraduate Research (CUR) is offering a limited number of travel grants, up to $200 each, for undergraduate students presenting the results of research that they have conducted at a regional or national, discipline-specific meeting during the fiscal year 2013-2014.
+The Social Science Division of the Council on Undergraduate Research (CUR) is offering a limited number of travel grants, up to $200 each, for undergraduate students presenting the results of research that they have conducted at a regional or national, discipline-specific meeting during the academic year.
 Award recipients are required to acknowledge CUR for support of their travel in their talk or poster.
 After the meeting, a brief report about the experience is expected.
 Minority students are encouraged to apply.

-- Undergraduate student at any level can apply but preference will be given to juniors and seniors or students attneding 2 year community colleges.
+- Undergraduate students at any level can apply but preference will be given to juniors and seniors or students attending 2 year community colleges.